 What if you are Moving out of State?

-Perhaps you live in an area like me that was hit with the Polar Vortex this year.
-Even this die hard Minnesotan entertained visions of moving to a warmer part of the country.
-Minnesota is a pretty high tax state so just about anywhere will be cheaper.
+Perhaps you live in an area that’s subject to things like the Polar Vortex.
+Even die-hard Minnesotans have entertained visions of moving to a warmer part of the country.
+Minnesota is a pretty high-tax state so just about anywhere will be cheaper.
 Or will it?

 Things to consider are:

 - State income tax.
-Seven states do not impose an income tax as of 2018: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
-New Hampshire and Tennessee only tax dividend and interest income.*
+Nine states do not impose any income tax as of 2023: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.
+New Hampshire only taxes dividends and interest, not earned wages income1.

 - Some states don’t tax Government pensions.
-Most states tax these pensions, but 11 states exclude all federal, state and local pension income from taxation. ***
+Most states tax these pensions, but 14 states exclude all federal, state, and local pension income from taxation3.

 - Sales taxes.
-Minnesota’s sales tax is 7%, but when you consider there is no tax on food, clothing, or medications, it ends up on the reasonable side.
+Minnesota’s sales tax is 6.875%, but when you consider there is no tax on food, clothing, or medications, it ends up on the reasonable side4.

 - Costs of gas.
 Some states have a higher gas tax than others.
 If you will be driving a lot where you are going, be sure to check out the costs of gas.

 - Cost of insurance.
-Moving to a warm location like Key West sounds lovely until I consider the cost of insuring a home down there.
+Moving to a warm location like Key West sounds lovely until you consider the cost of insuring a home down there.

 What are Some of the Non-Financial Considerations?

 Money is just one component of the overall move question.
 Are there things you’ve been wanting to do or hobbies to take up that you don’t have time for because your current home takes so much of your time?
-If so, downsizing to a less time consuming home could be a plus for your overall life satisfaction.
+If so, downsizing to a less time-consuming home could be a plus for your overall life satisfaction.
 Other things to consider are the locations of the services you need and the shops you frequent.
-How good is the medical care, availability of hair dressers and mechanics?
-Can you walk to a farmers market?
+How good is the medical care?
+How about the availability of hairdressers and mechanics?
+Can you walk to a farmer's market?
 Is your church nearby?

 While many people downsize their homes in retirement, they stand to make the adjustment easier if they’ve considered all the factors and run the numbers so they have a good idea of how the new home will affect their budget.
 Change is inevitable.
 Being ready for it can help ease the transition.

-The states that exclude all federal, state, and local pension income from taxation on Government Pensions are: Alabama, Hawaii, Illinois, Kansas, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, New York and Pennsylvania.
+The states that exclude all federal, state, and local pension income from taxation on Government Pensions are: Alabama, Alaska, Florida, Hawaii, Illinois, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.